 How you communicate depends on your goals.
 Your goals (even when angry) may include improving a valued relationship, maintaining your self-respect, solving a problem, making a request, communicating your feelings, showing understanding, and more.

 Anyone can learn assertive communication skills.
 Being assertive does not mean behaving aggressively to get your own way.
-Communicating in an assertive way is about respecting yourself, respecting others and learning how to express your feelings honestly and with care.
+Genuine assertiveness is about respecting yourself, respecting others and learning how to communicate your feelings honestly and with care.
 You communicate your needs without hurting others.
 See our list of resources on the next page for more on assertiveness.

-For additional tips and tools, see our Problem-Solving wellness module at www.heretohelp.bc.ca bottle it up
+For additional tips and tools, see our Problem-Solving wellness module at www.heretohelp.bc.ca negative reactions to anger: the 3 don'ts!

-How we behave once we have experienced an anger-provoking situation can have a big impact on how much anger we experience and how long the feeling lasts.
-We will increase our angry feelings if we respond to anger-provoking situations with any of the three don'ts: bottling it up, getting defensive or lashing out.
+How you behave once you've experienced an anger-provoking situation can have a big impact on how angry you feel and how long it lasts.
+You may increase your angry feelings if you respond to anger-provoking situations with any of the three don'ts: bottling it up, getting defensive or lashing out.